 Global Reporting Initiative (GRI) Index

-The Global Reporting Initiative (GRI) provides a collection of standards to help measure and communicate performance on environmental, social and corporate governance (ESG) topics.
+The Global Reporting Initiative (GRI) provides a set of standards for measuring and communicating performance on environmental, social and corporate governance topics.
 AT&T has aligned its reporting to the GRI-recommended disclosures since 2008.

-Our fiscal year 2022 reporting is prepared in accordance with the GRI Standards.
-The index below provides AT&T’s information for universal Standards and relevant topic-specific Standards, which align to topics identified in AT&T’s most recent ESG materiality assessment.
+Our fiscal year 2023 reporting is prepared in accordance with the GRI Standards.
+The index below provides AT&T’s information for universal GRI Standards and relevant topic-specific GRI Standards, in alignment with topics identified in AT&T’s most recent assessment.

 General Disclosures